4 easy ways to optimize your Adobe licensing spend

 1. Lock in a multiple-year commitment

 Price increases happen all the time.
 Signing a multi-year agreement locks you into an annual fixed rate, so these price hikes won’t impact you.
 Even if the license cost goes up, you pay the same amount for the duration of your contract.
-These yearly savings tend to add up.

 2. Consolidate for volume discounts

-It’s not uncommon for businesses to have multiple agreements and buying programs spread throughout the organization.
-We’ve seen anywhere from 15 to 20 different agreements going on at one time.
-This is problematic because it can lead to unchecked subscriptions, out-of-control costs, and security risks.
+It’s not uncommon to find multiple agreements and buying programs spread throughout the organization.
+We’ve seen anywhere from 15 to 20 different agreements in place at one time.

 Instead, consolidate these licenses under Adobe’s Value Incentive Plan (VIP).
 This subscription-based licensing program offers centralized control, simplified deployment, and, best of all, savings opportunities.